 Grilled Teriyaki Chicken

-- First, prepare homemade teriyaki chicken marinade by following this recipe.
+- First, prepare homemade teriyaki chicken marinade.
+Combine all of the ingredients in a medium bowl and whisk to comine.
 Reserve around 2 tablespoons of marinade to thicken for later.

 - Next, place 1.5-lbs. of chicken breast into a gallon-size plastic bag or large stasher bag.
-Then, pour on teriyaki marinade and let sit in the fridge for 30-minutes to 2 hours.
+Then, add in the teriyaki marinade, making sure the chicken is fully covered.
+Let sit in the fridge for at least 30-minutes or up to 2 hours.

 - Preheat the grill to 425ºF and rub your grill grates with olive oil.